cschuman/resilience-mapping/docs/research/PAPER-2-MANUSCRIPT.md

 4. Target communities with persistently high burden (three or more years above threshold) rather than those predicted to decline.

-5. Build responsive monitoring systems rather than predictive early warning systems, accepting that trajectories cannot be reliably forecast.
+5. Build responsive monitoring systems rather than predictive early warning systems.
+Specifically: implement quarterly reviews of three-year rolling average CHBI; flag communities crossing the 75th percentile threshold for enhanced attention; update dashboards to show confidence intervals; and establish protocols for rapid community health needs assessment when rolling averages show sustained deterioration over 2+ years.

 These findings redirect attention from prediction to monitoring, from trajectory classification to level assessment, and from single-year signals to multi-year patterns.
 For small-area health data, simplicity and reliability trump complexity and false precision.